The Sales Cycle: What is it and How to Optimize it for a Better Sales Process

 Closing stage

-The closing stage is the final phase of the sales cycle.
+The closing stage is the final phase cycle.
 It’s the moment of truth, where you either win a deal or lose it.

 It’s important to remember that most prospects aren’t ready to sign on the dotted line after the first meeting.
 This is especially true in the world of B2B sales.
 Instead, it typically requires several touchpoints.